metacpan/metacpan-cpan-extracted/distros/X/X11-korgwm/README.md

 ... and many more.

-# Installation
+## Installation

-As it is written entirely in pure Perl, the installation is pretty generic.
+As korgwm is written entirely in pure Perl, the installation is pretty generic.

-You can use any software to install CPAN modules.
+Release versions are published on CPAN, so the installation is similar to other CPAN modules.
 Personally I like cpm:

     curl -fsSL https://raw.githubusercontent.com/skaji/cpm/main/cpm > cpm
     chmod +x cpm
     ./cpm install -g X11::korgwm

-Or in a regular Perl way, if you prefer (or if you're building a version from GitHub):
+In case you want to build it from GitHub or do not want to use CPAN, a regular Perl way is:

     perl Makefile.PL
     make